wizzomafizzo/MiSTer_BGM/README.md

 ### Internet radio

 Internet radio stations can be played using .pls files.
-The best way to manage these is by creating a new playlist folder, placing a single .pls file in that folder and playing it via the new playlist.
+The best way to manage this is by creating a new playlist folder, placing a single .pls file in that folder and playing it via the new playlist.

 Multiple .pls files can be placed in a playlist (along with any other file), but they'll need to be manually skipped to move onto the next one.